The Shocking Truth About Vanilla Essential Oil

 Their vanilla oil and ylang ylang oil essential oil blend is divine; it smells subtly sweet and energizing.

-Edens Vanilla Blend - Vanilla Essential Oil
+Edens Vanilla Blend - vanilla essential oil

 The species of vanilla in this blend is called vanilla planifolia(Bourbon Madagascar vanilla), in this particular blend, this vanilla is CO2 extracted, making it the most expensive form of vanilla since it blends the best with carrier oils.